 About the Program

-The study of art history introduces students to a wide range of visual culture.
-The program offers study of the various forms of art and architecture: painting, sculpture, graphics, decorative arts, photography, and design.
-These media are approached through the contexts of social, cultural, and political history, theoretical methods, anthropology, and religious traditions.
-A large selection of courses covers all periods of history and many of the world’s cultures.
+The study of art history introduces students to all periods of history and many of the world’s cultures.
+The program offers study of the various forms of art and architecture: painting, sculpture, graphics, decorative arts, photography, design, and performance.
+Scholarly approaches to these media emphasize social, cultural, and political history and explore a wide range of interdisciplinary and theoretical methods.

 Study on Campus, in New York City, and Abroad